MicrosoftDocs/WSL/commandline/WSL/faq.md

 Not at this time: We’re currently focused on delivering a great Ubuntu experience.
 We are keen to explore supporting other Linux distros in the future.

 ### What Windows SKUs is WSL included in?
-Windows Subsystem for Linux will be available in desktop versions of Windows.
+Windows Subsystem for Linux is available only on the desktop version of Windows for the Anniversary and Creators update.

-WSL is NOT a server technology and so will not be available on Server SKUs.
-WSL is an optional Windows feature and can be enabled via the “Turn Windows features on or off” tool or using PowerShell or DISM via an (elevated) command-line.
+Beginning in the Fall Creators update WSL will be available on both the desktop and server SKUs of Windows.

 ### What processors do we support?
 We only support x64 CPUs.